3D Configurators for Furniture

 Threekit’s 3D configurator brings a bookcase to life: shoppers can try out different colors and door styles instantly as they rotate a model in any direction.
 They can get a hyper-realistic view of product details just as though they were taking a close look in stores.
 Shoppers won’t need to worry that the bookcase arriving in the mail won’t look anything like the 3D model.

 Bookshelves, bookcases, and cabinets are typically selected based on how they’ll match other furniture pieces in a room.
-For this reason, shoppers will want to customize a piece of furniture to create the perfect addition to their space.
+For this reason, furniture customization can allow shoppers to not only imagine the perfect addition to their space, but see it created in real time.

-If they can’t interact with a customizable 360 viewer of a product, soon, they’ll just head to the site where they can instead.
+If they can’t interact with a customizable 360 viewer of a product on your site, they’ll soon just opt for a site where they can.

-Want to make sure your site is one where customers can get a full, 360-degree view?
-Talk to us about how a 3D configurator can work for your website
+Want to make sure customers can get a full, 360-degree view on your site?
+Talk to us about how 3D product configuration can work for your online store.

 3D Configurator for Velvet Couch and Sofa